melaniaandrisan/melaniaandrisan.github.io/_posts/2016-01-10-welcome-to-jekyll.markdown

 published: true
 ---

-I started this blog to learn to build a blog using static sites and to make it as beautiful and usefull as I can.
+I started this blog to learn to build a blog using static sites and to make it as beautiful and useful as I can.

-The scope is to learn all this technologies, to become a better writer and a better web developer.
+The scope is to learn all this technologies, to become a better writer and a better developer and a better architect.

-I am an architect which likes challanges, so this new year challange is to learn every week something new related to web development(css, js, ajax, html...).
+I am an architect which likes challenges, so this new year challenge is to learn every week something new related to web development(css, js, ajax, html...) and a lot more related to technologies.

 So lets see the power of `Jekyll`.